Felipe-G59/Felipe-G59/README.md

--  Ola, Meu Nome e Felipe Goncalves
+-  Ola, sou Felipe Goncalves
--  estudando javascript
+-  Estudando javascript
+-
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...